 A typical PEBKAC situation generally involves basic user error, such as clicking on the wrong icon when saving a file or accidentally changing the formatting of a document.
 Such issues are often fixed with a simple keystroke or reboot, although the deeper issue of basic computer literacy still remains.

 PEBKAC : "Problem Exists Between Keyboard And Chair"

-It is believed that the acronym PEBKAC, or a popular variant: PEBCAK, first appeared in the 1970s as IBM computer technicians began to commiserate with each other over time-consuming fixes they were asked to perform.
+It's thought that the acronym PEBKAC, or a popular variant: PEBCAK, first appeared in the 1970s, as IBM computer technicians began to commiserate with each other over time-consuming fixes they were asked to perform.

-This isn't to suggest that all PEBKAC situations are minor, however.
-As many fledgling computer users have discovered, it is possible for one person to create a Gordian knot of computer issues through a series of unfortunate events.
-While the root of the problem may indeed lie between the chair and keyboard, no computer system is completely fail-safe.
-It's at moments like this when a good working relationship with a tech support employee can be crucial.
+Not all PEBKAC situations are insignificant, though, and not all can be resolved simply by "turning it off and on again."As many fledgling computer users have discovered, it is possible for one person to create a veritable Gordian knot of computer issues through a series of unfortunate clicks.
+It's at moments like that when a good working relationship with the teach suppor team can be crucial.

-- There are also apocryphal stories of frustrated computer technicians charging a "PITA fee" to especially difficult clients.
-While this acronym may sound legitimate or technical, much like PEBKAC, PITA really shorthand for Pain In The (posterior).
+- There are also stories of frustrated computer technicians charging a "PITA fee" to especially difficult clients.
+While this acronym may sound legitimate or technical, much like PEBKAC, PITA is actually shorthand for "Pain in the A**."

 - "Biological interface error" and "carbon-based error" are other ways for IT employees to signal that the real problem is with the human (a carbon-based life form) rather than the (silicon-based) computer.